streamnative/oxia/tlaplus/REPLICATION_PROTOCOL.md

 two-phase commits.
 If a reconfiguration stalls in the commit phase then the leader may or may not have applied the ensemble change and any newly added node may or may not have received entries.
 In the example of a node swap reconfiguration, it is possible that the new node did indeed get added and received data, but we can't know for sure.
-If we only fence a majority of the current ensemble stored in the metadata is is possible for two disjoint majorities to be operating and replicating data (split-brain).
+If we only fence a majority of the current ensemble stored in the metadata, it is possible for two disjoint majorities to be operating and replicating data (split-brain).

 To avoid this we must include the new node that was part of a node swap or expand reconfiguration in the ensemble of